pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] server add-mof MOFFILE [COMMAND-OPTIONS]

-      Compile MOF and add/update the resulting CIM objects in the server.
+      Compile MOF and add/update CIM objects in the server.

       The MOF files are specified with the MOFFILE argument, which may be specified multiple times.
 The minus sign ('-') specifies the standard input.